kenster-dev/sponsormyanmarrefugees/README.md

 The site consists of a simple home page showing all the kids photos, names, ages, and (hopefully sooon) their current status: sponsored or unsponsored.
 There will also be an about page with more info on who I am and my connection to the children's home in Myanmar.

+This still in early development at this point.

 <3